 Degrees are awarded once a year at Commencement.
 Students who complete the requirements for the degree at other times during the year will be recommended to receive the degree at the next Commencement.
+A student is expected to satisfy the requirements for the degree of bachelor of arts within eight semesters.
 Based on a modification voted by the faculty, the requirements for this degree specified below are for students entering Wesleyan in and after the fall of 2000.
 Students who entered Wesleyan prior to the fall of 2000 must refer to the appropriate section of the degree requirements and academic regulations at wesleyan.edu/registrar/academic_regulations/prior_2000.html.

 The requirements are (1) satisfaction of requirements for a major; (2) satisfactory completion of 32 course credits, no fewer than 16 of which must be earned at Wesleyan or in Wesleyan-sponsored programs; (3) a cumulative average of 74 percent or work of equivalent quality; and (4) for bachelor of arts students, at least six semesters in residence at Wesleyan as full-time students for students entering in their first year (for students entering as sophomore transfers, at least five semesters in residence at Wesleyan as full-time students; for students entering as midyear sophomores or junior transfers, at least four semesters in residence at Wesleyan as full-time students).
 A semester in residence is defined as any semester in which a student attends classes on the Wesleyan campus*, has attempted at least three credits, and received at least one grade.
 If a conversion to semester hours is required, each Wesleyan credit may be assigned a value of four semester hours.